 The Dutch economic daily ‘Financieel Dagblad’ published an article by Sven Stevenson that declares that EU emission trading is failing to help curbing carbon dioxide emissions.
-For those who can read Dutch, you can find the blog entry here.
 The author is actually expressing what many involved in the European market for trading carbon dioxide emission rights know for some time now.
 The system isn’t working like it should.
 It hasn’t avoided the emission of a single gram of carbon dioxide.
 The price signal that emission rights send to potential investors in emission abatement technology is much too confusing.
 Such investments are made on a long term scale.
 How can you count on any emission rights cost savings if the price is jumping up and down all the time?
 Many projects in renewable energy and energy savings are currently running in Europe.
 Some reasons for investing in them are:

 - other policies such as voluntary reduction agreements, feed-in tariffs for renewable energy, tax reductions in return for savings programs, etc.

 - the rising cost of energy,

 - protecting competitiveness by raising efficiency in energy-intensive industries,

 - the public mood, building a sustainable business is ‘hip’.

 Some of these are connected with emission trading.
 In countries such as Belgium or the Netherlands the mechanism for allocating the initial emission rights is connected with the voluntary reduction agreements.
 Moreover, having to comply with emission trading regulation has forced the companies concerned to consider their carbon dioxide emissions and energy consumption policies.
 But this means that renewable energy and energy savings investments come as a side-effect of emission trading policy.
 And this was not the aim, the aim was that the emission rights market would give a clear and direct financial signal to companies to cut their emissions.
 And that is clearly not the case at this moment.